shinanmohamed363/Student-Registration-System/README.md

 ## License

-This project is developed as part of an academic assignment.
+This project is developed as part of an internship assignment.